geraldhumphries/generator-jhipster-elasticsearch-reindexer/README.md

 A new admin menu link will be added that will allow you to call the service.
 You will need to be logged in as an admin user to see it.

-If you don't see the link, that probably means you are using an older version of JHipster that does have support for adding admin menu links.
+If you don't see the link, that probably means you are using an older version of JHipster that does not have support for adding admin menu links from modules.
 You will need to manually add the link:

 ```html
 <li ui-sref-active="active">